ocaml/dune/doc/project-layout-specification.rst

 jbuild-ignore
 =============

-By default Jbuilder traverses the whole source tree.
+By default Jbuilder traverses the whole source tree, ignoring the following files and directories:

+- any file that start with ``.#``
+- any directory that start with either ``.`` or ``_``

 To ignore a subtree, simply write a ``jbuild-ignore`` file in the parent directory containing the name of the sub-directories to ignore.

 So for instance, if you write ``foo`` in ``src/jbuild-ignore``, then ``src/foo`` won't be traversed and any ``jbuild`` file it contains will